Skip to main content

 Common Tax Reports You Can Run

-How to Run a Tax Report (Quick Steps)
+How to Run & Export a Personal Tax Report

 1. Open Reports, then select Taxes.